 A pavement café licence authorises a person who operates a business supplying food or drink (in or from premises) to temporarily place furniture on a public area, for use by customers.
 This includes cafés, restaurants, pubs, retail outlets providing refreshments, takeaways and supermarkets with a deli counter.
-A pavement café licence will currently only be granted in the Borough where consumption of alcohol is ancillary to the meal and not form the main part of the service.

 What is the process for pavement café licence applications?

 The Environmental Health Department issues licences for pavement cafés in the Borough.
 We have introduced a temporary process for licence applications to help businesses during COVID-19 pandemic recovery.
 Business operators must ensure they are familiar with government legislation and coronavirus (COVID-19) guidance.
 They must adhere to all requirements relevant to their workplace including carrying out a COVID-19 risk assessment and apply ‘social distancing’ measures and mitigations.

 What is the pavement café licence fee?

 Due to coronavirus (COVID-19), Council has waived application fees for temporary pavement café licences.
 This will apply during the period of COVID-19 pandemic recovery until 31 December 2021.